 John graduated magna cum laude from Brown University with a bachelor's degree in electrical engineering and a master's in electrical engineering from the California Institute of Technology (Caltech).
 John has an honorary professorship from Shanghai University, and honorary doctorates from San Jose State University, City University of Hong Kong, and Hong Kong University of Science and Technology.
 John has received awards from the U.S.-Asia Institute, the U.S.-China Policy Foundation, the California-Asia Business Council, and the U.S.-Pan Asian American Chamber of Commerce Education Foundation.

 John served on the Board of Directors for The Walt Disney Company (2004-2019) and Wells Fargo & Co.
-(2006-2018).
-John is an Advisory Board member of the U.S. Chamber China Center.
-He is also active in the not-for-profit community and is a trustee of Caltech, board member of the National Committee on U.S.-China Relations, member of CFR, national trustee of The First Tee, and Governor of the San Francisco Symphony.
+(2006-2018) and as a trustee of Caltech (2008-2022).
+John is an Advisory Board member of the US Chamber China Center.
+He is also active in the not-for-profit community, and is a board member of the National Committee on U.S.-China Relations, member of CFR, national trustee of The First Tee and Governor of the San Francisco Symphony.